FOPF committee launch exciting community led project to rebuild the bio-diversity of the Fields.

 Not only will creating the project be a positive experience, once completed the area will be a valuable addition to the fields and be available to be used and enjoyed by the public, schools and special interest groups.

-Our Project team are currently in the process of applying for grant funding from Biffa and Natural England so we can make our vision a reality - a true community project for us all to look forward to!
+Our Project team are currently in the process of applying for grant funding from BIFFA, Natural England and the Post Code Local Trust so we can make our vision a reality - a true community project for us all to look forward to!

 We shall keep you informed but in the meantime please keep safe, enjoy the Fields and look forward to the future!